aysegulaksu/block3-adv-web/exercises/exercise03-normal-table.md

 |H4       |Glasgow        |C1025        |

 NIN is primary key ...
 I think hotelNo can be used as a foreign key in this table but I am not sure which practice would be better, creating a seperate table for NIN and hotelNo or using hotelNo in here as a foreign key..
+Ok...
+I need more information on this..

 | NIN     | eName         |hoursPerWeek | hotelNo |
 | ------- | ------------- |-------------|---------|